 Why we like it: Store-bought granola is usually loaded with sugar.
 Save yourself the calories (and money) by making this granola masterpiece in only 20 minutes.

-What makes it healthy: This recipe uses fat-free feta and Greek yogurt to cut down on saturated fat.
+What makes it healthy: This recipe uses protein-packed Greek yogurt to cut down on saturated fat.

 Why we like it: Pair it with cucumbers, bell peppers and whole-wheat pita, and it’s like having a mini crudité platter at your desk.